Binding (Assign Armature)

 The Weight Option allows to select from where the initial weight maps will be generated.
 The 5 check marks below the Weight Option provide more basic fine adjustment (see below for details).

 Note: You can not expect that this function automatically creates optimal results!
-Hence you must be prepared that in most cases the resulting weight maps have to be fine adjusted manually.
+So you must be prepared to fine adjust your weights manually.
 Please look at the Create an Attachment tutorial on this website.

 The Panel Options

 This Property defines from where the Bound meshes will get their initial weights.
-We provide 4 Weight sources here:
+We support following weight sources:

 Avastar: The weight maps are copied from the Avastar System character.
 Provided the system character meshes are available in the current Armature.